 In symmetric encryption, there is a single key, whereas, in asymmetric encryption, there is a pair of related keys – public and private, used for coding and decoding the text.

 The execution of the asymmetric encryption algorithm is relatively faster than the execution asymmetric encryption algorithm because asymmetric encryption requires higher computation.

-Symmetric encryption is typically used for the exchange of data and information in bulk.
-On the other hand, asymmetric encryption is mostly adopted for exchanging secret keys.
+Symmetric encryption is typically used to exchange data and information in bulk.
+On the other hand, asymmetric encryption is mainly adopted for exchanging secret keys.